jeffskinnerbox/blog/content/ideas/getting-started-with-fpv-quadcopter-goggles.md

 use can the shuttle wheel to set the recieved channel.
 This SteadyView X receiver also comes as a ground station KIT (i.e. not to be fitted on your goggles), so it can be use with a monitor or goggles which have an analog audio/visual input port (aka AV IN, 3.5mm with 4 Conductor TRRS/3).
+For powering the unit, it supports a voltage range of 7-26V (aka 2S-6S) via XT60 to Barrel connector power cable.
 The kit also comes with 1 patch and 1 omi antenna.

 Also, the Steadyview X have an [ELRS backpack build in][13].